kubernetes/examples/mysql-wordpress-pd/README.md

 4. Copy the IP address, and load the page in your browser to view your blog.

-   You should see the familiar WordPress init page.
+   You should see the WordPress set up page similar to the following screenshot.

    ![wordpress-init](https://github.com/kubernetes/examples/blob/master/mysql-wordpress-pd/WordPress.png)